 Blending: A food processor will work just as well as a blender if using liquid or powdered sweetener, but if using granulated, a blender is much better.
 Alternatively, you may want to powder your sweetener ahead of time.

-Funny But Important Note: It will be tempting, but if making the garbanzo flour option, do not taste the filling after adding the flour.
+One Funny But Important Note: It will be tempting, but if making the garbanzo flour option, make sure to not taste the filling after adding the flour.
 It tastes TERRIBLE!

 Once cooled, wrap the pie in plastic wrap or place the whole pie or slices into airtight containers and store in the fridge for up to 3-4 days.
 You can serve the pie right from the fridge.